 In addition, the Issuer's credit risk may be exacerbated when the collateral it holds cannot be realised or is liquidated at prices below the level necessary to recover the full amount of the loan or cover the full amount of derivative exposure.
 Many of the hedging and other risk management strategies utilised by the Issuer also involve transactions with financial services counterparties.
 A weakness or insolvency of these counterparties may impair the effectiveness of the Issuer's hedging and other risk management strategies.
 The Issuer will incur losses if its counterparties default on their obligations.
-If a higher than expected proportion of the Issuer's counterparties default, or if the average amount lost as a result of defaults is higher than expected, actual losses due to counterparty defaults significantly exceed the amounts of the Issuer's provisions or require an increase in provisions, this could have a material adverse effect on the Issuer's business, financial condition and results of operations.
+If a higher than expected proportion of the Issuer's counterparties default, or if the average amount lost as a result of defaults is higher than expected, actual losses due to counterparty defaults will exceed the amount of provisions already taken and results of operation will be adversely affected.
+If losses due to counterparty defaults significantly exceed the amounts of the Issuer's provisions or require an increase in provisions, this could have a material adverse effect on the Issuer's business, financial condition and results of operations.
 Each of the above factors has had in the past and could have in future periods a material adverse effect on the Issuer's results of operations, financial condition and capital base.

 Economic conditions may also deteriorate (see the risk factor entitled "The Issuer's business and financial performance has been and will continue to be affected by economic conditions, in particular, in Romania, but also in Europe and globally") in the Issuer's main market (Romania), which may lead to, amongst other things, counterparties and borrowers experiencing an adverse financial situation, declines in values of collateral (including residential and commercial property values) and investments, increases in unemployment levels, weak consumer and corporate spending, declining corporate profitability, declining equity markets and bond markets and an increase in insolvencies.
 This may give rise to deterioration in the credit quality of the Issuer's borrowers and counterparties and increased difficulties in relation to the recoverability of loans and other amounts due from such borrowers and counterparties, resulting in significant increases in the Issuer's impaired loans and impairment loss provisions.
+Uncertainty in the global and European economies, including, as noted above, as a result of the Covid-19 pandemic, the conflict in Ukraine, the high energy and food prices and the UK's withdrawal from the EU, could result in downgrades and deterioration in the credit quality of the Issuer's customer, sovereign and banking exposures.